Ayush-kukrety/ProjectCloud/README.md

-# Prayog 🚀
+# ProjectCloud 🚀
-Prayog is an open-source platform that connects students and educational institutes, facilitating project sharing and event discovery.
+Project Cloud is an open-source platform that connects students and educational institutes, facilitating project sharing and event discovery.

 ## 🌟 Features